 On the other hand, Foodpanda is yet to spark up in India and operation issues like fake listings and more have been pushing things back for them.
 This seemed to turn around with the deal.

 The company is known for not disclosing country-specific business figures but ‘order numbers from “Asia” – which includes India and Southeast Asia – grew 47 percent year-on-year in the recent Q3 2017 period to catch up with Europe.’

 Returning to Ola, the company has experience in the food industry, Ola Cafe was a pilot project that got shut down in 2016.
 It operated in a few tier-one cities for a time period close to one year.

-Well, there are numerous scenarios that can be considered regarding the outcomes of the deal but it is for sure that Ola has got a big boost from this deal to compete with Uber.
+Well, numerous scenarios can be considered regarding the outcomes of the deal, but it is for sure that Ola has got a big boost from this deal to compete with Uber.